Morsinaldo/mlops2023/Python_Essentials_for_MLOps/Project_03/README.md

 logging.info("The accuracy of the model is %s", accuracy)
 ```

-If the user desires, they can also perform hyperparameter tuning of the model through a Bayesian parameter search.
+If the user desires, they can also perform hyperparameter tuning of the model through a grid parameter search.
 By default, this option is set to False, but the user can activate it by setting the `hyperparameter_tuning` parameter to True when executing the script via the command line.
 The code that performs this procedure is shown below.

 ```python
 if args.hyperparameter_tuning == True: